 Good MorningEquity markets started the week on a cautious footing, with the S&P 500 hovering in a tight range near record highs.
 A move to new highs seems inevitable, but the question of when it will come remains.
 This week's hurdles include economic data such as Tuesday's home builders confidence index.
 The index slipped deeper into contractionary territory as home builders warned of the impact of tariffs and high interest rates.
 The Empire State Manufacturing Survey was the other critical read on Tuesday, and it came in better than expected and showed expansionary conditions.

 In stock news, shares of Intel popped more than 10% on news it could be broken up.
 The semiconductor giant is struggling with relevance in a rapidly evolving technological landscape and may be worth more to investors if broken up.
 The potential buyers include Broadcom and Taiwan Semiconductor.
 Broadcom is interested in Intel's chip design and marketing business, while Taiwan Semiconductor eyes the foundry footprint.
-Featured: How to Collect Up To $5,917/mo From Trump’s Made In USA Boom (Ad)
+Featured: Wall Street’s quietly buying these 3 AI infrastructure plays (Ad)

 |